-These instructions apply to Outlook 2011 version 14.1, from Microsoft Office 2011 Service Pack 1.
+These instructions apply to Outlook 2011 versions 14.1 and 14.2, from Microsoft Office 2011 Service Packs 1 and 2.
 If you're using the initial release of Office 2011, please see the Setting Up Outlook 14.0 section.

 - 1. Go to Outlook's Tools menu and select Junk E-mail Protection....
 Turn off Outlook's junk filter by clicking None and then OK. - 2.
-Open Outlook's Preferences window and click on Sync Services.
-Make sure that Contacts is checked and that it's set to sync with On My Computer.
-This will let Outlook to sync its contacts with the Mac OS X address book so that SpamSieve can access your addresses and know from the start that your regular contacts aren't spammers.
-(If the Sync Services list is empty, see this page or this page.) - 3.
 Switch to SpamSieve by clicking on its icon in the Dock.
+Go to the SpamSieve menu and choose Preferences....
+Make sure that Use Entourage/Outlook address book is checked and click the Load button, then the Outlook button. - 3.
 Choose Install Outlook Scripts from the SpamSieve menu.
 After you quit and re-launch Outlook, you should see four SpamSieve items in Outlook's Scripts menu: